StygianTheBest/StygianCore/Support/README.md

   - account create (name) (password)**
 - **Make Account A GM**
   - account set gmlevel (name) 3 -1**
+- **Change Password**
+  - account set password (account) (password) (password)

 ## GM COMMANDS

 There are many commands for manipulating the game world.
-You can view more in the Index below or the entire list in the [GM Commands](GM_Commands_335a.html) document.
+You can view more in the Index below or the entire list in the [GM Commands](https://web.archive.org/web/20171112140309/https://www.reaper-x.com/2009/01/01/trinity-core-gm-commands/) document.
 The most useful for getting started are:

 ### GameMaster (GM)